MicrosoftDocs/dynamics365smb-docs/business-central/fa-how-setup-maintenance.md

 2. In the **Maintenance** page, set up codes for different types of maintenance work.

 ## To set up maintenance expense accounts
-To post maintenance costs, you must first enter an account number in the **FA Posting Groups** page.
+To post maintenance costs, you must first enter an account number on the **FA Posting Groups** page.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **FA Posting Groups**, and then choose the related link.
 2. Fill in the **Maintenance Expense Account** field for each posting group.